AdobeDocs/commerce-admin.en/help/getting-started/about.md

 Adobe Commerce is a composable ecommerce platform designed to launch ecommerce features faster, easily share data between third-party systems, and lower the cost of ownership for integrations and customizations.

 Traditional composable applications are built using point-to-point integrations between multiple services.
 This approach leads to a brittle integration layer with increasing technical debt.
-Adobe Commerce provides developers with comprehensive extension points as well as an extensibility platform to orchestrate API, events, and data resulting in a flexible composable architecture.
+Adobe Commerce provides developers with comprehensive extension points as well as an extensible platform to orchestrate API, events, and data resulting in a flexible composable architecture.
 The Adobe Commerce platform includes:

 - Comprehensive [API](https://developer.adobe.com/commerce/webapi/) coverage
 - [Webhooks](https://developer.adobe.com/commerce/extensibility/webhooks/) to customize native commerce processes